PaulDance/cargo-liner/README.md

 updated first and all the following installations should automatically use it if configured as such, even when it was installed during this execution.

+Something important to note: in order to fix #31, it was decided that incompatible options set for a given configured package should not just be ignored, but make the package not be handled through Binstall at all by default.
+Indeed, only a select few configuration options are explicitly forwarded to Binstall, while most are not as they are incompatible with it and would just make it fail.
+However, some of these options can be important as not setting them could lead to unintended behavior such as missing features or build failures. `cargo install` will therefore be used instead in these cases by default, with a warning emitted.
+Specify the `binstall` configuration key at least for the concerned package with any value other than `"auto"` in order to silence this warning; using `"never"` will force `cargo install`; using `"always"` will on the contrary force `cargo-binstall`.

 Currently, this integration is on a somewhat best-effort basis.
 Indeed, it has only been tested during development and automated tests for it are not included in CI, contrary to the rest of the features.
 However, a good part of the logic